robotzero1/tatum-metamask-demo/README.md

-# tatum-metamask-nft
+# Multichain NFT Creation with MetaMask + Tatum API
 Demo for creating a multichain NFT marketplace using MetaMask and the Tatum API.
+This currently only works when you mint from the same account as the contract was created.

 The user can choose their prefered blockchain to mint the NFT to:

 https://user-images.githubusercontent.com/60509953/154858691-3d4e2993-72c4-4b39-aa0d-dd3fc1cb14d2.mp4

-This currently only works when you mint from the same account as the contract was created.

 It's not a finished application but the code should help understand the process of creating an NFT from creating a contract, taking a payment, setting up the NFT data and minting the NFT.